 Homebrew Recipe: Classic American Pilsner

-My homebrewing club at Kena Shriners has been asked to make a batch of beer for another club, and was given little direction on what type of homebrew recipe I should use.
-We did a little reconnaissance work and learned…
+My homebrewing club at Kena Shriners has been asked to make a batch of beer for another club, store and was given little direction on what type of homebrew recipe I should use.
+We did a little reconnaissance work and…

 Homebrew Recipe Conversion: Recipe Volume